dododogame/dododo/README.md

 Every bar line will extend all across the voices in the row but not just the voice where it is written.

+## How to publish a beatmap

+There is currently no official way of publishing a beatmap.
+Beatmappers have to publish their beatmaps on their own.